 Either use in the main dough immediately or refrigerate for up to 1 day before using.

 Main Dough Procedure

-Mix the flours and 450 grams of the water for about 1 minute.
-Let the rough dough sit for about 20 minutes to an hour.
-While the dough is resting stir in the onions with the remaining water.
-If you use fresh onions you can simply add it to the dough when going to the final mix step.
-When the dough is rested, add the levain, cooled porridge, salt and water/onion mixture and mix on low for 6 minutes.
-You should end up with a very sticky dough.
+Mix the flours, and beer together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
+Let it rest in your work bowl covered for 30 minutes to an hour.
+Next add the salt, and starter (cut into about 7-8 pieces), and mix on low for 4 minutes.
+Add the cheese and onions and mix for about 30 seconds.
 Remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
 Let it rest covered for 10-15 minutes and then do another stretch and fold.
 Let it rest another 10-15 minutes and do one additional stretch and fold.
-After a total of 1.5 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.
-(Since I used my proofer I only let the dough sit out for 1 hours before refrigerating).
+After a total of 2 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.

 Right before you are ready to put them in the oven, score as desired and then add 1 cup of boiling water to your steam pan or follow your own steam procedure.

 After 1 minute lower the temperature to 450 degrees.
 Bake for 25-35 minutes until the crust is nice and brown and the internal temperature of the bread is 205 degrees.

 Take the bread out of the oven when done and let it cool on a bakers rack before for at least 2 hours before eating.

 The crumb was perfect for this type of bread, with a fairly open crumb but too much so you can hold all those nice fillings in!